Reference Architecture for Pivotal Cloud Foundry on vSphere

 To use all features listed here, ESG requires at least Advanced licensing from VMware.

-For more information about installing and configuring ESG for use with PCF on vSphere, see the NSX Edge Cookbook for Pivotal Cloud Foundry on vSphere.
+For more information about installing and configuring ESG for use with PCF on vSphere, see the Cookbook for Using Edge Services Gateway on PCF and VMware NSX.

 The diagram below shows an architecture for one PCF installation in vSphere clusters, segmented with Resource Pools.
 More Resource Pools can be added to the existing Clusters to stack more PCF installations into the same capacity.